Board Members Click on a name to view more.

 Rob Allison is the former Assistant City Manager for Development Services for the City of Lubbock.
 As Assistant City Manager, Rob lent his oversight and expertise to the redevelopment of North Overton.
 He represented the City of Lubbock on the Downtown Redevelopment Commission in the early stages of the effort to revitalize downtown Lubbock.
 He has served as Past President of Lubbock’s Downtown Rotary Club, Board member for the Texas Association of Nurserymen and as a passionate volunteer for the Lubbock Area United Way.
 His experience lends the perfect blend of knowledge and leadership that will carry LEPAA’s vision forward.

 Michelle Stephens has more than 15 years marketing, public relations and communication experience.
-She has volunteered locally for American Cancer Society, March of Dimes, American Heart Association, The Parenting Cottage, Lubbock Area United Way, Meals on Wheels, and more.
-She is actively involved in the Association for Women in Communication, where she has held several leadership roles and is currently president elect.
-Michelle is a Leadership Lubbock graduate, and was named to the Young Professionals of Lubbock’s Top 20 Under 40.
-A self-proclaimed paperback junkie, it’s been rumored that she reads 200 paperback novels a year.
+She has volunteered locally for American Cancer Society, March of Dimes, Frenship Foundation for Leadership, The Parenting Cottage, Lubbock Area United Way, Meals on Wheels, Women United, and more.
+She is actively involved in the Association for Women in Communication, where she is past-president and was named 2014 Communicator of the Year.
+Michelle, her husband, Jon, and sons, Palmer and Graham, were honored with the 2018 Volunteer Center of Lubbock Family Award.